matyasselmeci/hpc-annex/work-order.md

   Also tag the job so that `htcondor annex create` has an easier / more reliable time finding the jobs it needs to scan for .sif files.

-TODO: Alter the CM's configuration to require that `AnnexName` is set in all of its ads.
-This will let us write the requirement for the authenticated identity conditioned on the machine having an `AnnexName`, which will make it easier for the job to run elsewhere, should we allow that in the future.

 - [ ] `htcondor annex create ...`

   The back-end for this command is already implemented by `htpc-annex.py`,